Mission Trip to Dominican Republic, border with Haiti. spectacular views, montanous, beautiful village in Dominican Republic.

 The man God used to built and donate our childrens and teens church. (on the right side) A complete stranger, just felt from God

 To reach out to this nation and by God's miracle hand, found our website!
-Kenny of BHI in Colorado.
-Click here & with my very good friend from Miami, Fl.
+Kenny from Colorado. & with my very good friend from Miami, Fl.
 Kevin Vargas.

 Me and Sofi in 2009 with our first Mangos!
 Today the farm produces nearly 1,000. per tree.